overhangio/tutor/docs/troubleshooting.rst

 "Cannot start service nginx: driver failed programming external connectivity"
 -----------------------------------------------------------------------------

 The containerized Nginx needs to listen to ports 80 and 443 on the host.
 If there is already a webserver, such as Apache or Nginx, running on the host, the nginx container will not be able to start.
-To solve this issue, check :ref:`web_proxy`.
+To solve this issue, check :ref:`out to setup a web proxy <web_proxy>`.

 Help!
 The Docker containers are eating all my RAM/CPU/CHEESE
 ------------------------------------------------------------